bacontime/games-mirror/rules/mahjong-poker.md

 Although the probabilities of each hand will be different, The *probability ranking* will be the same.
 4-of-a-kind will be more rare than full house etc.

+---

+[Pyramid Poker](https://www.robertmwinslow.com/games/rules/poker-pyramid.html) is a game in which fits this use of Mahjong Tiles